kittykatattack/thepoetrybook/book.markdown

 What is The Poetry Book?
 [What?]
 --------------------------------

 *The Poetry Book* is a fast and easy system for quickly making your own book of poems.
-You can also use it as the basis of building highly interactive websites and apps.
-If you want to create your own book of poems that looks like this one, [get the source code](http:#) and modify it as much as you like.
+You can also use it as the basis for building highly interactive websites, apps or game interfaces.
+If you want to create your own book of poems that looks like this one, [get the source code](https://github.com/kittykatattack/thepoetrybook) and modify it as much as you like.

 ![A Painting by William Blake](images/williamBlake.png)

 All the content for the entire book exists as a single [markdown document](http://daringfireball.net/projects/markdown/basics).
 Markdown documents are quick and easy to read and write, and don't require any technical skill to create.
 The Poetry Book uses the markdown document to figure out how the website should be organized.
 This is all done automatically using JavaScript - you don't have to worry about it.
 Just drop your markdown file into the Poetry Book's home folder, and the navigation bar and content pages will be automatically created.
 Fill the content pages with anything you like, as much as you like.
+Completely change the layout and design with CSS.
 Drop the Poetry Book project folder into any webserver, and you're done.
-There's nothing to configure or install, and no complex dependant technologies.
+There's nothing to configure or install, no complex dependant technologies, and no command-line-anything.
 It's a new way to think about websites and interactive content using the most basic technologies available.

 If you like, you can completely customize the css code to create entirely new and original layouts and designs based on this system.
 It will work on any platform, anywhere.
 There is only one content file, so it's extremely easy to manage and displays pages instantly.
-If you keep things simple, this might be all you need to build a small to medium-sized personal website or focused app.
+If you keep things simple, this might be all you need to build a small to medium-sized personal website, portfolio gallery or focused app.

 Or, just make a poetry book.